stamen/map-gl-style-lint-action/README.md

-# Lint Mapbox GL Style GitHub Action
+# Map GL Style Lint GitHub Action

 This is a GitHub Action definition that lints Mapbox GL styles in a repo.